-Surprise rescue of Jamaica coral reefs shows nature can heal
+Coral gardeners bring back Jamaica’s reefs, piece by piece

 In the White River area, the solution was to create a protected area — a “fish sanctuary” — for immature fish to grow and reach reproductive age before they are caught.

 Two years ago, the fishermen joined with local businesses, including hotel owners, to form a marine association and negotiate the boundaries for a no-fishing zone stretching two miles along the coast.
-A simple line in the water is hardly a deterrent, however — to make the boundary meaningful, it must be enforced.
+A simple line in the water is hardly a deterrent, however; to make the boundary meaningful, it must be enforced.
 Today, the local fishermen, including Simpson and Bailey, take turns patrolling the boundary in the Interceptor.

 On this morning, the men steer the boat just outside a row of orange buoys marked “No Fishing.” ”We are looking for violators,” Bailey says, his eyes trained on the rocky coast.
 “Sometimes you find spearmen.
 They think they’re smart.
 We try to beat them at their game.”